 While their attendance in the House is undocumented, ministerial attendance in committee meetings has been tracked.
 Attendance of Cabinet members in committees has been historically underplayed but with the assertion of the oversight role of committees, the pressure on Ministers to attend key committee meetings has seen a rise.
 This was highlighted by the furore caused by the lack of appearances by then Social Development Minister, Bathabile Dlamini and her Home Affairs counterpart, Malusi Gigaba during parliamentary committees efforts to get clarity on the SASSA debacle and the Gupta family naturalisation.

 Is Ramaphosa’s Cabinet doing better at committee attendance?
 PMG compared the first six months of 2017 and 2018.
 Both these periods had their shake-ups: the ‘midnight reshuffle’ in March 2017, and President Ramaphosa’s cabinet announcement in February 2018.
 A comparison shows a 10% increase in executive attendance in 2018.
-Of the 10 ministers and deputies with no recorded appearances, six were relieved of their duties on 15 February 2018.
+Of the 10 ministers and deputies with no recorded appearances, six were relieved of their duties in February 2018.

 The current deputies that have been no-shows are Kebby Maphatsoe (Defence), Gratitude Magwanishe (Trade and Industry), Veronica Msibi (Science and Technology), and Elizabeth Thabete (Tourism).

 We put together an infographic of the best attending Ministers in the first six months of 2018:

 Keep comments free of racism, sexism, homophobia and abusive language.
 People's Assembly reserves the right to delete and edit comments

 (For newest comments first please choose 'Newest' from the 'Sort by' dropdown below.)